 I like reducing waste and discounts, so I was excited when I found out that Imperfect Produce was coming to the Seattle area!
 I live in North Seattle and was excited to give Imperfect Produce a try.
-(Imperfect Produce isn’t available in the entire Seattle area yet, but you can sign up in advance for when delivery starts in Kirkland.)
 I’ve been getting an Imperfect Produce box every other week for the past couple months, and wanted to report back.

 How the Imperfect Produce Subscription Box Works

 The Imperfect Produce experience has been fun!
 Each week I get an email letting me know that it’s time to customize my box.
 Imperfect Produce will set up a default box, but I can go in and add or subtract things from what they’ve selected.
 This is helpful because you may already have a ton of sweet potatoes and not want more for the week, or maybe like me, you just really don’t like beets.
 Each week I have found I usually want to customize the box a little bit, though one week I forgot (gave some beets to a friend that week :)).
 There’s organic and conventional produce available.